-Before you download the Pomona Application you will be asked to complete the Intent to Apply Form.
-While it is not strictly binding, it is important for us to gauge the size of applicant pools for particular programs in any given semester.
 You may submit an application for one study abroad program only.
 Both the Pomona Application and Secondary Application, when applicable- as well as all supporting materials, such as photos, paper forms, and photocopies, are due by each application's appropriate deadline.
 See the instructions for obtaining the Secondary Application for your program below.

 An optional form you may want to download and complete along with your Pomona application is the Preliminary Request for Major/Minor Credit.
 If you think you might want to receive major or minor credit abroad, take this form to your academic advisor for completion.

 The Secondary Application

 Most study abroad program providers require their own application and therefore you will need to complete this in addition to the Pomona Application.
 Please visit the Secondary Applications page on this site to learn more.
 The secondary application and all its supporting materials such as photos and transcripts are due to the program provider by the provider's application deadline.
 For most programs, it is the student's responsibility to send the application to the program sponsor directly.
 The exceptions are: Athens, Cape Town-Globalization (in part), Edinburgh (in part), Tokyo, UCL Molecular Biology, and UCL Neuroscience.
 For these programs, the Office of Study Abroad will submit the secondary application (or parts of it) on your behalf.
 Please see more detailed secondary application instructions in your online Pomona application.
 Only completed applications will be accepted.